ShaikhBorhanUddin/End-to-End-NLP-Pipeline-for-AI-Generated-Text-Detection/README.md

   <img src="https://github.com/ShaikhBorhanUddin/End-to-End-NLP-Pipeline-for-AI-Generated-Text-Detection/blob/main/Assets/shap_exp_viz.png" width="49.5%" />
 </p>

+Several changes were implemented on the initial application code to optimize performance and reduce memory usage: the input text is truncated to 64 tokens (`max_length=64`) to limit token-level computation, SHAP uses the **partition** algorithm which is significantly faster than the default `GradientExplainer`, and explanations are computed one text at a time, keeping memory requirements low and ensuring faster app loading and inference.

 ## Practical Applications

 To demonstrate the real-world effectiveness of the proposed AI-generated text detection system, practical experiments were conducted using authentic human-written content and their AI-modified counterparts.
 These examples were tested directly through the deployed Gradio application, allowing for an interactive and transparent evaluation of model predictions.